BeamMP/Docs/docs/en/guides/beammp-dev/beammp-dev.md

 Now give the dev mode a try.
 Start the BeamMP launcher, start BeamNG manually, once ingame make sure that BeamMP is the only active mod.
 You should be able to use BeamMP as usual.

+---
+# Setting up a local server

+While working on BeamMP, it can be beneficial to use a local server.
+You can follow the general [server installation](docs/en/server/create-a-server.md) while omitting the first two steps for purely local connections.

+Set the server to private in the `serverConfig.toml` while using any string as the `authKey`